anusha-murali/anusha-murali.github.io/CS124/heaps.md

 The number within the circle at each node in the tree is the value stored at that node.
 The number above a node is the corresponding index in the array.
 Above and below the array are lines showing parent-child relationships; parents are always to the left of their children.
 The tree has height three; the node at index 4 (with value 9) has height two.

+### Extracting the Minimum Element

+In a min-heap, the root is the minimum element.
+Therefore, the minimum element can be extracted in constant time, however the resulting tree will need to be reorganized to maintain the **heap invariant**, which requires $O(\log n)$ time.

+Following is a concrete example.

 ## Priority Queues

 [Data Structures and Algorithms Table of Contents](./cs124.md)